OhadRubin/chains/README.md

 - **Caching**: Support for reducing costs with Claude and Gemini
 - **Metrics**: Track token usage and costs
 - **Custom Operations**: Apply functions with `.apply()` or `.map()`
+- **Structured Output**: Generate Pydantic models directly from prompts
+- **Single Chain Workflows**: One chain flows through all operations with shared state

 ## Basic Methods